Before you start

 You can try Figma Make on other seats and plans.

-To help Figma Make create a functional prototype or web app that better meets your needs and expectations, you can provide guidelines in the Guidelines.md file.
-This includes instructions for how you want Figma Make to behave in terms of coding and personality, and how to use things like style context.
+Providing guidelines helps Figma Make to create a functional prototype or web app that better meets your needs and expectations.
+They contain instructions that describe how you want Figma Make to behave in terms of coding and personality, and how to use things like style context.

 Content of the Guidelines.md file